Tennessee Renaissance Festival Policies

 Food, Drink, Ride, and Games Concessionaires:

-Food, beverages, rides, and games require cash - credit/debit will not be accepted
+Food, beverages, rides, and games require cash - credit/debit cards will not be accepted

 Cameras, Video, Audio, and Digital Equipment Usage:

 - Video cameras and tripods are not permitted except for pre-approved media workers who have provided credentials.
-Media request will be reviewed and honored in advance, only
+Media requests will be reviewed and honored in advance, only.

 Note: All film, digital, and recording rights are reserved.
 Commercial film, digital, and sound recordings rights with respect to the Tennessee Renaissance Festival, Castle Gwynn, entertainment, and performers and staff are reserved.

-As noted above, Media that wishes to cover the Festival must make a request in advance of the planned attendance date.
-Please call our office at (615) 395-9950, Monday - Thursday, 9am - 4pm, or contact our Advertising / Marketing director through our contact page on our website.
-Pre-approved media must have their media creditentials visual during their visit to the festival.
+As noted above, Media that wish to cover the Festival must make a request in advance of the planned attendance date.
+Please call our office at (615) 395-9950, Monday - Thursday, 9am - 4pm, or contact our Advertising / Marketing director through our Contact page on our website.
+Pre-approved Media must have their media creditentials visible during their visit to the festival.

 Costumes and Clothing:

-The Tennessee Renaissance Festival requires that all patrons (guest) and festival participants make appropriate clothing and costume choices for our family-oriented venue.
+The Tennessee Renaissance Festival requires that all patrons, guests, and festival participants make appropriate clothing and costume choices for our family-oriented Festival venue.

-- Bras, halter-tops, garmentless corsets, tube tops, or sports bras and belly dance bras require an outer garment or blouse covering them
+- Bras, halter-tops, bustiers, garmentless corsets, tube-tops, or sports bras and belly dance bras require an outer garment or blouse covering them.

-- Costumes with extreme low necklines or reveling cleavage are not acceptable at our Family Festival Event
+- Costumes with extreme low necklines or revealing cleavage are not acceptable at our Family Festival Event.

-- Clothing with abusive or vulgar writing, photographs, or symbols are not permitted
+- Clothing with abusive or vulgar writing, photographs, symbols, or insulting language are not permitted.

 We thank you for selecting costumes and clothing that are acceptable for a Family Venue Festival when you are considering your clothing and costume choices.
 Remember that we are in the rolling hills of Middle Tennessee and in an environment similar to a state park.
 Dress and prepare appropriately for outdoor conditions: drink plenty of water, wear sunscreen, use bug spray, stay on gravel paths and avoid poison ivy.
 Check the weather and plan accordingly.

 If you have questions, concerns, or require further information please contact the Freemans at (615) 395-9950 and we thank you in advance for following these safety guidelines.

 We hope you enjoy your day and take away great memories of the Tennessee Renaissance Festival!